zappthed/RTSS_metrics_overlay/README.md

-# RTSS_metrics_overlay

-A custom hardware metrics overlay for RivaTuner Statistics Server's Overlay Editor that can be used to monitor the hardware of the PC.

 ## Overview

 A simple yet functional RTSS overlay that provides vital metrics ensuring proper insights during gameplay or stress tests.